zulip/zulip/CONTRIBUTING.md

 if appropriate.

 **Reporting security issues**.
 Please do not report security issues publicly, including on public streams on chat.zulip.org.
-You can email zulip-security@googlegroups.com.
-We create a CVE for every security issue.
+You can email security@zulipchat.com.
+We create a CVE for every security issue in our released software.

 ## User feedback